Senzing/postgresql-performance/README.md

 ## IO concurrency
 ```
-effective_io_concurrency = 10           # 1-1000; 0 disables prefetching
+effective_io_concurrency = 1000
-maintenance_io_concurrency = 1000 # 1-1000; 0 disables prefetching
+maintenance_io_concurrency = 1000
 ```
 I tend to use the above settings.
 It is also important to set the block device read-ahead too.
-I will set the NVME device read ahead to 0 and the MD RAID and DM devices to 10.
-Seems to improve IO scaling.
+I will set the flash devices to 16 and DM devices to 256.
+Since our access pattern is very random, I generally don't like read-ahead at all BUT PostgreSQL vacuum performs 3-4x better with readahead since it is a heavy sequential scan operation.
+Hopefully PostgreSQL one day will support Direct IO and AsyncIO.
 Something like this:

 ```
 blockdev --report
-blockdev --setra 10 /dev/md127
-blockdev --setra 10 /dev/dm-2
-blockdev --setra 10 /dev/dm-3
+blockdev --setra 256 /dev/dm-*
-blockdev --setra 0 /dev/nvme*n1
+blockdev --setra 16 /dev/nvme*n1
 blockdev --report
 ```